 - Capital One is offering a 1-card solution.
 While you could get a similar earn rate with a Citi Double Cash and a Citi Premier card (though there are some transfer partner differences), Capital One combines the ability to earn 2 miles per dollar and to be able to transfer them to partners with a single card.
 Greg had previously concluded that those who wanted only one card that offers both the ability to use rewards for any travel any time and the ability to maximize value by transferring points to airline miles, the Venture or Spark Miles cards are the best choice.
 See: Which is the best credit card?

 That last point is actually a key competitive advantage here.
 While I’m personally going to maintain a portfolio of many credit cards from different issuers and in different programs, some people crave simplicity.
-While I’d argue that Capital One’s varying transfer ratios are the antithesis of simplicity, there is still simplicity in one card that can transfer miles to an airline program to cover your flight and that allows you to use “miles” to erase all of your other travel purchases — hotel, car rental, ferry boat fare, taxi ride, and even restaurant charges for a limited time.
+While I’d argue that Capital One’s varying transfer ratios are the antithesis of simplicity, there is still simplicity in one card that can transfer miles to an airline program to cover your flight and that allows you to use “miles” to reimburse all of your other travel purchases — hotel, car rental, ferry boat fare, taxi ride, and even restaurant charges for a limited time.
 You could literally cover an entire vacation with a single card, particularly with the current big bonus.

 With these changes, the Venture and Spark Miles cards become awesome cards for earning airline miles for everyday non-bonused spend.
 Consider that you’ll have access to sweet spots like these:

 - One-way United flights within the US, including to Hawaii and Alaska, for just 10,000 Capital One “miles” converted to 7,500 Miles & Smiles

 - Short one-way or round trip flights on American Airlines from just 8,000 Capital One “miles” converted 1:1 to Qantas